 Engine Management System (EMS):

-EMS stands for Engine Management System.
-It consists of a wide range of electronic and electrical components such as sensors, relays, actuators and an Engine Control Unit.
-Furthermore, they work together to provide the Engine Management System with vital data parameters.
+EMS stands for Engine Management System which consists of a wide range of electronic and electrical components such as sensors, relays, actuators, and an Engine Control Unit.
+They work together to provide the Engine Management System with vital data parameters.
 These are essential for governing various engine functions effectively.
-The Engine Management system is incorporated in the modern day engine technologies.
-These inclide MPFi & GDi systems in Petrol engines and CRDi system in diesel engines for improved performance.
+Furthermore, the Engine Management system is incorporated in the modern-day engine technologies.
+These include MPFi & GDi systems in Petrol engines and the CRDi system in diesel engines for improved performance.

 Engine Management System: What is ECU/ECM?